 Please review this course syllabus with your child and ensure that he or she has the materials needed for class.
 The tenth grade can be very challenging and stressful for some students as the rigor of their academic classes increases.
-You can help prepare your child for these exams by doing the following:

-- Please insist that your child do his/her homework.
+You can help your child by insisting that he or she do his/her homework.
 I like for all of the parents/guardians to be aware that your child will have homework almost every night.
-(Please refer to INOW for assignments).
-Homework is not work that students are given time in class to do; it is work that is to be done at home. - 2) Mid-nine weeks' progress reports will be sent home each grading period that you will need to sign and return within two days.
+Homework is not work that students are given time in class to do; it is work that is to be done at home.
+Also, if your child seems to be struggling with writing assignments, encourage him or her to stay after school to receive extra help.
+Finally, midnine weeks' progress reports will be sent home each grading period that you will need to sign and return within two days.
 Please contact me immediately if you do not receive a progress report from your child.